-Based on the above, during the three months ended March 31, 2023 and 2022, we recorded gains of \$0.2 million (including \$0.2 million related to interruptions to our operations) and charges of \$0.3 million, respectively, related to the net impact of insurance recoveries and costs associated with damage previously caused by Hurricane Ida.
-The gains and charges are included in other (income) expense, net on our Statement of Operations and are reflected within our Fabrication Division.
-In addition, at March 31, 2023, we had total insurance receivables on our Balance Sheet of \$1.3 million.
+Based on the above, during the six months ended June 30, 2023, and three and six months ended June 30, 2022, we recorded gains of \$0.2 million (related to interruptions to our operations), \$3.4 million and \$3.1 million, respectively, related to the net impact of insurance recoveries and costs associated with damage previously caused by Hurricane Ida.
+The gains are included in other (income) expense, net on our Statement of Operations and are reflected within our Fabrication Division.
+In addition, at June 30, 2023, we had total insurance receivables on our Balance Sheet of \$1.3 million.
 We are continuing to assess our restoration plans and repair efforts are ongoing.
-We expect to incur future repair costs of approximately \$0.5 million to \$1.5 million associated with previously received insurance payments for certain buildings and equipment.
+We expect to incur future repair costs of approximately \$0.5 million to \$1.0 million associated with previously received insurance payments for certain buildings and equipment.
 Further, we expect to incur future repair costs in excess of previously received insurance payments for certain buildings and equipment; however, we believe that recovery of insurance proceeds for such costs is probable.

 In addition to damage to our Houma Facilities, the storm resulted in damage to one of our forty-vehicle ferry projects, the multi-purpose supply vessels ("MPSVs") and associated equipment that are in our possession and subject to our MPSV Litigation, and certain bulkheads where the vessels were moored.
 We are continuing to assess the extent of the storm damage and are evaluating the extent to which any damage was the result of third-party vessels that broke free from their mooring during the storm and struck the ferry, MPSVs and bulkheads.
-During both the three months ended March 31, 2023 and 2022, we recorded charges of \$0.1 million related to the impact of damage previously caused by Hurricane Ida.
+During each of the three and six months ended June 30, 2023, we recorded charges of \$0.3 million, and during each of the three and six months ended June 30, 2022, we recorded charges of \$0.2 million, associated with damage previously caused by Hurricane Ida.
 See Note 4 for further discussion of our MPSV Litigation.

-Offshore Jackets Project - As discussed above, in February 2023, we received direction from our customer to suspend all activities on our offshore jackets project for our Fabrication Division.
-At March 31, 2023, we had \$15.5 million of accounts receivable on our Balance Sheet related to the project, primarily associated with obligations incurred by us for procurement activities.
-Subsequent to March 31, 2023, we received payments of \$3.1 million related to such accounts receivable and we have received a payment guarantee bond as security for a substantial portion of the remaining accounts receivable amounts.
-Although such amounts are not in dispute, we have received indications from the customer that we may not receive material additional payments until the third quarter 2023.
+Offshore Jackets Project - As discussed above, in February 2023, we received direction from our customer to suspend all activities on our offshore jackets project for our Fabrication Division, and in July 2023, the customer cancelled the contract.
+At June 30, 2023, we had \$11.3 million of accounts receivable on our Balance Sheet related to the project, primarily associated with obligations incurred by us for procurement activities.
+Subsequent to June 30, 2023, we received payments of \$1.0 million related to such accounts receivable and we have received a payment guarantee bond as security for the remaining accounts receivable amounts.
+Although such amounts are not in dispute, we have received indications from the customer that we may not receive material additional payments until the end of the third quarter 2023.

-3. CREDIT FACILITIES
+3. CREDIT FACILITIES AND DEBT